StarMadeGalaxy/snake-game/README.md

 - [x] Use only C programming language
 - [ ] Linux support
 - [ ] Understand and implement basic concepts of the renderer
-- [ ] Understand and implement a bitmap concept
+- [ ] -Understand and implement a bitmap concept-
 - [ ] Understand how to implement FPS counter
 - [ ] Be able to switch between GUI and NON-GUI mode
-- [ ] Snake should be implemented as a linked list
+- [x] Snake should be implemented as a linked list
-- [ ] Separate snake game logic and the renderer
+- [x] Separate snake game logic and the renderer
 - [ ] Load renderer dynamically
+### -Understand and implement a bitmap concept- is deprecated, because I use thirdparty library to do graphics.
 > New goals are coming soon...